ZeKublai/PSD-AECR-NET/README.md

-AECRNet_train.ipynb|Contains training code for AECR-Net using OTS dataset PSD CVPR Testbench.ipynb|Compares all of the model's image results using CVPR dataset PSD SOTS Testbench.ipynb|Compares all of the model's image results using SOTS dataset PSD Validate.ipynb|Validates all fo the models using SOTS dataset UNET_train.ipynb|Contains training code for U-Net using OTS dataset napi_student_2021.ipynb|Initial practice exercise containing cropping & resizing code of OTS dataset
+AECRNet_train.ipynb|Contains training code for AECR-Net using OTS dataset PSD CVPR Testbench.ipynb|Compares all of the model's image results using CVPR dataset PSD SOTS Testbench.ipynb|Compares all of the model's image results using SOTS dataset PSD Validate.ipynb|Validates all of the models using SOTS dataset UNET_train.ipynb|Contains training code for U-Net using OTS dataset napi_student_2021.ipynb|Initial practice exercise containing cropping & resizing code of OTS dataset